anupshinde/anupzsite/contents/about-me.md

 An entrepreneur at heart - I work as an independent consultant now after having worked 10+ years as a corporate software engineer and a product analyst.

 Most of the time I help develop/design/architect new SaaS and cloud based products.
-I also work with data scientists on implementing machine learning algorithms helping them find meaningful information and new patterns from raw data.
+I also work with data scientists on implementing machine learning algorithms helping find meaningful information and new patterns from raw data.

 I believe everybody should know basic coding.
 As Steve Jobs said - it teaches you how to think.